meet the cnx23 staff

 Ethan Wright

-bass drum technician
+Lead bass drum technician

-Since his days as a member, Ethan has served as an instructor for many local high school programs and is currently the battery coordinator at Franklin Community High School and a bass technician at Center Grove High School.
-He has also been a staff member at Veritas Independent, Music City Drum & Bugle Corps, and Spirit of Atlanta.
+Since his days as a member, Ethan has served as an instructor for many local high school programs and currently serves as the bass technician at Center Grove High School.
+He has also been a staff member at Veritas, Music City Drum & Bugle Corps, and Spirit of Atlanta Drum & Bugle Corps.

 Dr. Alyssa Iwinski

-Bass Technician
+Bass Technician & Medical coordinator

 Alyssa Iwinski has been a part of the marching arts since 2007, having marched with Phantom Regiment, Tates Creek, Gateway Indoor, and Matrix.